justmangoou/ball-balancer/README.md

 Python scripts to log data and graph visualizer are generated using Claude Sonnet 4.6.

+## Major changes (compare to original work)
+- Use STM32F4 "Blackpill" instead of Teensy 4.1.
+- Use STM32 firmware development tools instead of Arduino (using Hardware timer, FPU, ...).
+- Re-design R-joint so it does not slip (mismatch step when working).

 ## Development
 ### Pre-requisites
 - Python 3.10 or higher (with `matplotlib`, `numpy` and `pyserial` libraries)